Home

 Then I made my inchies.
 The challenge only called for one inchie but I made three.
 All they are is squares of black, navy and red topped with smaller yellow squares, then I glued some painted asterisks on the centres.

 Next I chose out my title letters from some chipboard and painted them with Radiant Rain Daubers.
-(Did you know these are going out of production very soon?
-So sad!
-I love these paints).
 I used several coats of paint till I had the look I wanted.
 These needed to dry thoroughly.
 I also wanted to isolate them from the page just in case my chipboard was not photo safe, so only when they were dry I mounted them on some yellow cardstock.

-After I stuck down the monogram, I added the painted chipboard title, then I adhered some clear puzzle stickers to the letter 'E'.
-I moved over the 'tic-tac-toe' lines to make room for the monogram (it was a good thing they weren't stuck down yet!) the title and the journalling box, which I wrote on next.
+After I adhered the monogram, I added the painted chipboard title, then I adhered some clear puzzle stickers to the letter 'E'.
+I moved over the 'tic-tac-toe' lines to make room for the monogram (it was a good thing they weren't stuck down at that stage!) the title and the journalling box, which I wrote on next.

-Once I had completed all of my decorative elements except for the inchies, I fixed the 'Tic-Tac'Toe' lines in place so they accommodated my picture sizes, then adhered the pictures down.
+Once I had completed all of my decorative elements except for the inchies, I fixed the 'Tic-Tac-Toe' lines in place so they accommodated my picture sizes, and then I waited to adhere the pictures down as I might want to change their order one more time.

 Finally I took a navy blue photo safe pen and doodled faux stitching around the monogram, the inchies and a couple of the pictures.
-I also journalled on the page some more with it.
+I also journalled on the page some more with it but it was very faint and doesn't show up well.
+I might go over it in a darker colour.

-Did you enjoy my example page for Scrapbook Ideas 1?
+Did you enjoy my instructions page for Scrapbook Ideas 1?
 I hope so!
 Why not take up the same challenge yourself and try making a page using the challenge elements?
-Your page will probably look totally different to mine, so I would love to see it!
-Please do upload your page if you complete this challenge.
-Thanks!
+Your page will probably look totally different to mine, so I would love to see it.

 Do You Have Scrapbook Page to Share?